rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # Nested Data Types

-// TODO

-# Strings Support<a name="string_support"></a>
+libcudf supports a number of nested data types, including strings, lists, and structs.
+A string is simply a character string, but a column of strings may have a different-length string in each row.
+A list is a list of elements of any type, so a column of lists of integers has rows with a list of integers, possibly of a different length, in each row.
+In a colum of structs, each row is a structure comprising one or more fields.
+These fields are stored in structure-of-arrays format, so that the column of structs has a nested column for each field of the structure.

+As the heading implies, these column types may be nested arbitrarily.
+One may create a column of lists of structs, where the fields of the struct may be of any type, including strings, lists and structs.
+Thinking about deeply nested data types can be confusing for column-based data, even with experience.
+Therefore it is important to carefully write algorithms, and to test and document them well.

+## List columns

-In order to represent variable-width strings, libcudf uses a *compound* column (i.e., column with children).
+In order to represent variable-width elements, libcudf columns contain a vector of child columns.
-The parent column's type is `STRING` and contains no data, but contains the count of the number of strings and the bitmask representing the validity of each string element.
+For list columns, the parent column's type is `LIST` and contains no data, but its size represents the number of lists in the column, and its null mask represents the validity of each list element.
 The parent has two children.

+1. A non-nullable column of `INT32` elements that indicates the offset to the beginning of each list in a dense column of elements.
+2. A column containing the actual data and optional null mask for all elements of all the lists packed together.

+With this representation, `data[offsets[i]]` is the first element of list `i`, and the size of list `i` is given by `offsets[i+1] - offsets[i]`.

+Note that the data may be of any type, and therefore the data column may itself be a nested column of any type.
+Note also that not only is each list nullable (using the null mask of the parent), but each list element may be nullable.
+So you may have a lists column with null row 3, and also null element 2 of row 4.

+## Strings columns

+Strings are represented in much the same way as lists, except that the data child column is always a non-nullable column of `INT8` data.
+The parent column's type is `STRING` and contains no data, but its size represents the number of strings in the column, and its null mask represents the validity of each string.
+To summarize, the strings column children are:

-The first is a non-nullable column of `INT32` elements that indicate the offset to beginning of each string in a dense column of characters.
+1. A non-nullable column of `INT32` elements that indicates the offset to the beginning of each string in a dense column of all characters.
-The second is a non-nullable column of `INT8` elements of all the characters across all the strings packed together.
+2. A non-nullable column of `INT8` elements of all the characters across all the strings packed together.

 With this representation, `characters[offsets[i]]` is the first character of string `i`, and the size of string `i` is given by `offsets[i+1] - offsets[i]`.

-The image below shows an example of this compound column representation of strings:
+The following image shows an example of this compound column representation of strings.

 ![strings](strings.png)

+## Structs columns

+Structs are represented similarly to lists, except that they have multiple child data columns.
+The parent column's type is `STRUCT` and contains no data, but its size represents the number of structs in the column, and its null mask represents the validity of each struct element.
+The parent has `N + 1` children, where `N` is the number of fields in the struct.

+1. A non-nullable column of `INT32` elements that indicates the offset to the beginning of each struct in each dense column of elements.
+2. For each field, a column containing the actual field data and optional null mask for all elements of all the structs packed together.

+With this representation, `child[0][offsets[i]]` is the first field of struct `i`, `child[1][offsets[i]]` is the second field of struct `i`, etc.

+## Dictionary columns

+Dictionaries provide an efficient way to represent low-cardinality data by storing a single copy of each value.
+A dictionary comprises a column of sorted keys and a column containing an index into the keys column for each row of the parent column.
+The keys column may have any libcudf data type, such as a numerical type or strings.
+The indices represent the corresponding positions of each element's value in the keys.

+## Nested column challenges

-The first challenge with strings columns is that it is effectively impossible to do any operation that modifies the length of any string in-place.
+The first challenge with nested columns is that it is effectively impossible to do any operation that modifies the length of any string or list in place.
 For example, consider trying to append the character `'a'` to the end of each string.
-This would require dynamically resizing the characters column to allow inserting `'a'` at the end of each string, and then modifying the offsets column to indicate the new size of each element.
-As a result, every operation that can modify the strings in the column must be out-of-place.
+This requires dynamically resizing the characters column to allow inserting `'a'` at the end of each string, and then modifying the offsets column to indicate the new size of each element.
+As a result, every operation that can modify the strings or lists in a column must be done out-of-place.

-The second challenge is that in an out-of-place operation on a string column, unlike with fixed-width elements, the size of the output cannot be known *a priori*.
+The second challenge is that in an out-of-place operation on a strings column, unlike with fixed- width elements, the size of the output cannot be known *a priori*.
 For example, consider scattering into a column of strings:

 ```c++
 destination:    {"this", "is", "a", "column", "of", "strings"}
 scatter_map:    {1, 3, 5}